Narthur/ohc-handbook/Course Catalog.md

 Reconstruction to the present.
 Emphasis placed on the role of the United States in end time events.

-### [HIST 327] History of Christianity (3)
+### [HIST 325] History of Christianity I: Early and Medieval Periods (3)
-This course will trace the most significant events in the development of Christianity from the time of Christ to the Reformation, including the influence of the church fathers, the rise of the papacy and on through to the present time.
-It will include the study of the main branches of Protestantism, their relation to the state; the Catholic counter reformation; and the evangelical movement.
+The significant trends and events in the development of Christianity from the time of Christ to the Reformation, including a study of the church in relation to the Roman Empire, the influence of the church fathers, Christological controversies, and the rise of the papacy.

+### [HIST 326] History of Christianity II: The Reformation and Modern Periods (3)
+This course studies the church from pre-Reformation to the present time; its development in Europe and in America, including the main branches of Protestantism; their relation to the state; the Catholic counter reformation; and the evangelical movement.

 ### [HIST 404] Adventist Heritage and Mission (3)
 This course investigates the Seventh-day Adventist church history